oorona/TwitterMatcher/README.md

 ### Data Cleaning

 The entire database cleaning process is conducted using python.
 There are multiple steps to clean the data, all of them are described below.
+All this steps are done by the StreamCleaner class.

 #### Filtering and classifying tweets
 Tweets must be identified to see if they are retweets or not.
 Retweets are eliminated during the process to avoid loading the same date multiple times to the database.
 If the tweet is extended tweet requires to access the data from a different data path.